Starting up, shutting down, and restarting your instance

 Using the Martini Runtime Admin interface

 The Martini Runtime Admin interface also provides a way to shutdown or restart a Martini instance.
-To do this, click the power icon in the top right of the page (beside the user icon) and choose Restart or Shutdown.
+To do this, click the power icon in the top right of the interface (beside the user icon) and choose Restart or Shutdown.

 Using Martini Desktop